SAP/fundamental-styles/docs/pages/components/form.md

 - You need to offer the user the option of multiple selection.
 In this case, use checkboxes instead because radio buttons are for single-selection contexts only.
 - You need to present more than 8 options.
 Use a dropdown box or list view.
 In special cases, there are only two mutually exclusive options.
-Combine them into a single checkbox or toggle switch.
+Combine them into a single checkbox or switch.
 For example, use a checkbox for “I agree” (for example, to terms and conditions) instead of two radio buttons for “I agree” and “I don’t agree”.
 - The options are numbers with fixed steps.
 Use a slider control.

 {% capture radio-buttons%}